IsaaColomer/Turn-Based-RPG/index.md

    player decides that they will do their units, in the execution phase the units perform the previously chosen actions simultaneously.

 ### _2.5.
 Clock-Based Turns_
 All the actions of all the players are directly linked to the game clock.
+The duration of the turns is releated to the duration of the actions.

 ### _2.6.
 Unit initiative_
    In this case the sequence of attacks depends on the initiative, which is an attribute of each unit, this attribute, in some cases, isn't always